Royal Cappellen F.C.

 Royal Cappellen Football Club is a Belgian football club from the town of Kapellen, near Antwerp.
 Cappellen has matricule number 43 and has yellow and red as main team colours.
 The club has a long history in the higher divisions of Belgian football.
 In the latter part of the 1960s the club dropped for a long time into the provincial leagues, however in the early 1990s it managed to climb back into Promotion.
-As of 2019–20 they are playing in the Belgian Second Amateur Division.
+As of 2023–24 they are playing in the Belgian National Division 1 after promotion from Belgian Division 2 in 2022–23 part of VV B.